salan223/SphereMovie/doc/sprint1/standups.md

   4. No blockers

 ## Salan Bhattarai
-  1. Worked on
+  1. Worked on researching front-end best practices and preparing for project setup.
+Also explored React features and reviewed folder structure for components.
-  2. Commit to
+  2. Commit to begin setting up the project and installing necessary NPM packages.
-  3. Done by
+  3. Done by November 11th.
   4. No blockers

 ## Allen Abraham